Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Regression using feed-forward fully-connected DNNs

 where $\bm{\Theta}^*$ are the estimated parameter values at the end of the training.
-The optimization~ is performed iteratively using Stochastic Gradient Descent (SGD) and its variants \cite{bottou2012stochastic,kingma2014adam,duchi2011adaptive,zeiler2012adadelta,sutskever2013importance}.
+The optimization defined in Equation (\ref{minimize_loss}) is performed iteratively using Stochastic Gradient Descent (SGD) and its variants \cite{bottou2012stochastic,kingma2014adam,duchi2011adaptive,zeiler2012adadelta,sutskever2013importance}.
 Specifically, at the $i^{th}$ iteration, the model parameters are updated according to

 where $\eta^{(i)}$ is the step size in the $i^{\textit{th}}$ iteration.
-At each iteration, $\nabla_{\bm{\Theta}} J^{(i)}(\bm{\Theta}^{(i)}; \bm{X},\bm{Y})$ is calculated using \emph{backpropagation} \cite{lecun2015deep}, where the gradients of the objective function with respect to the weights and biases of a deep neural network are calculated by starting off from the network output and propagating towards the input layer while calculating the gradients, layer by layer, using the chain rule.
-More details on the feed-forward fully-connected deep neural networks can be found in \cite{lecun2015deep,goodfellow2016deep}.
+At each iteration, $\nabla_{\bm{\Theta}} J^{(i)}(\bm{\Theta}^{(i)}; \bm{X},\bm{Y})$ is calculated using \emph{backpropagation} \cite{lecun2015deep}, where the gradients of the objective function with respect to the weights and biases of a DNN are calculated by starting off from the network output and propagating towards the input layer while calculating the gradients, layer by layer, using the chain rule.
+More details on the feed-forward fully-connected DNNs can be found in \cite{lecun2015deep,goodfellow2016deep}.